Prospective Student Questions

 Where can I find out about the minimum GRE scores for my prospective department?
 What was the average GRE score from last year?

 Many departments do not have a set minimum score.
 They are interested in the “whole student” and will compare a student’s other strengths against any testing weakness, and vice versa.
-However, some departments might give an average score or preferred range on their website.
-Consider contacting the department directly to inquire about GRE policies.
+However, some departments might give an average score or preferred range on their program website.
+Consider contacting the academic department directly to inquire about GRE policies.

 Do you offer pre-screening of candidates’ resumes, achievements and transcripts by email?